mitranim/fpx/docs/html/partials/index.md

 ### `removeAtIndex(list, index)`

-Returns a version of `list` with the value at `index` removed, if within bounds.
-Safe to call on a non-list, substitutes `[]`. `index` must be an integer, otherwise throws.
+Returns a version of `list` with the value at `index` removed, if within bounds. `index` must be an integer, otherwise throws.

 ```js
 f.removeAtIndex(['zero', 'one', 'two'], 0)